 Release date: Late in the year

-This film brings to life the story of one of the most famous and trailblazing writers of the millennium, Emily Brontë, a gem, who the world lost at just 30 years of age.
+This film brings to life the story of one of the most famous and trailblazing writers of the millenium, Emily Brontë, a gem, who the world lost at just 30 years of age.
 Starring Emma Mackey as Emily, the tale follows the intense years leading up to the creation of her influential novel Wuthering Heights.

 It offers a peek into her exhilarating, uplifting and rebellious journey to womanhood.
 Set in the backdrop of the Yorkshire moors, this coming of age film is Frances O’Connor’s promising directorial debut.